lyst/MakingLyst/api-best-practices/README.md

 The difficulty of the feature addition should denote the action required to add the new feature.
 If you are just adding an attribute to a resource, that should require zero version bumping - just add it.
 For entirely new endpoints and functionality, ensure they are documented well.

 If you do need to make breaking changes to an API service then you must use versioning.
-Verisioning API services is hard and there is no best way to do it.
-Verisioning using the URI is the easiest but not encouraged:
+Versioning API services is hard and there is no best way to do it.
+Versioning using the URI is the easiest but not encouraged:

 ```bash
 GET /api/v1/users